 • If you have any other operating system, simply use the wireless connection manager utility that came with your NIC and set your profile to the SSID Boingo Hotspot.
 Make sure encryption is turned off.

 • Once you are connected to the network, open your browser.
 A special Welcome Page will be sent to you that will allow you to get online.
-Day or Monthly passes are available.
-4. HOW DO I GET HELP IF I'M HAVING TROUBLE GETTING CONNECTED?
+Day or Monthly passes are available for higher bandwidth activities.

 5. HOW MUCH DOES IT COST?

-• $9.95 for an unlimited monthly subscription (also includes more than 30,000 Wi-Fi hotspots in North America, including hundreds of airports and thousands of hotels).
+• $9.95 for an unlimited monthly subscription including more than 30,000 Wi-Fi hotspots in North America, including hundreds of airports and thousands of hotels.

 6. IF I ALREADY HAVE A MONTHLY SUBSCRIPTION TO A WISP (E.G., IPASS, BOINGO, ETC.), CAN I USE IT AT BNA?

 Boingo has access agreements with many of the large, national WISPs, with new ones being added regularly.
 Check with the drop-down menu on the Welcome Page to see if your WISP has an agreement.
 If so, simply enter your username and password to get connected.
 Otherwise, you can still sign up for a new account.

 7. HOW SECURE IS THE CONNECTION?